darkreapyre/LNN/README.md

 The **Introduction** provides an overview of the *Architecture*, *Why* and *How* the *Serverless Neural Network* is implemented.

 #### `Codebook.ipynb` Notebook
 The **Codebook** provides an overview of the various *Python Libraries*, *Helper Functions* and the *Handler* functions that are integrated into each of the Lambda Functions.
-It also provides a sample implementation (10 Epoch Training) of the Neural Network, using the code within the Notebook to get an understanding of how the full training process will be executed.
+It also provides a sample implementation (10 Epoch Training) of the Neural Network, to get an understanding of how the full training process will be executed.
 >**Note:** After executing the various cells withing the *CodeBook*, the results from the *10 Epoch* sample will trigger the production deployment pipeline.
 To view the unoptmized version the Prediction API in the QA/Staging environment, see the [Prediction API](#step-4-prediction-api) step of the process flow.

 ### Step 2.
 Training the Classifier
-To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `datasets` directory to the `training_iput` folder that has already been created by the deployment process.
+To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `artifacts\datasets` directory to the `training_iput` folder that has already been created by the deployment process.
 >**Note:** A pre-configured `parameters.json` file has already been created.
 To change the Neural Network configuration parameters, before running the training process, change this file and upload it to the `training_input` folder of the S3 Bucket before uploading the data set.

 Once the data file has been uploaded, an S3 Event will automatically trigger the training process, and in-depth insight to the training process can be viewed through the **CloudWatch** console.
-Should the trigger process be successful, automatic update messages will be sent (after every 100 Epochs) to the e-mail address configured during deployment.

-Once the training is complete, the final optimized parameters will be copied to the `prediction_input` folder of the S3 bucket.
-This will trigger the production deployment pipeline and an additional message will be sent to review the Prediction API in the QA/Staging environment.
+When the model training is complete (typically after 22 hours), the final optimized parameters will be copied to the `prediction_input` folder of the S3 bucket.
+This will trigger the production deployment pipeline and a message will be sent to review the Prediction API in the QA/Staging environment.
 >**Note:** If a message is not received after *5 minutes*, refer to the [Troubleshooting](#troubleshooting) section.

 ### Step 3.
 Analyzing the Results